oko/rust-dns/README.md

 There are currently two implementations in the library.

 ## `dns::hp`
 Minimal-allocation DNS packet parsing code.
-With ~500 byte packets (i.e., nameservers and glue records for the .com TLD), the rudimentary benchmark in `src/bin/benchmark.rs` it can handle about 160,000 packets per second with 4 threads on a quad-cord 2012 Retina MacBook Pro.
+With ~500 byte packets (i.e., nameservers and glue records for the .com TLD), a `--release` build of the rudimentary benchmark in `src/bin/benchmark.rs` can handle about 300,000 packets per second with a single thread 2012 Retina MacBook Pro.

 This implementation is very narrowly architected for fast parsing, and has no support for constructing packets.